mantidproject/mantid/docs/source/release/v5.1.0/indirect_geometry.rst

 ############

 - :ref:`CalculateMonteCarloAbsorption <algm-CalculateMonteCarloAbsorption>` will now work also for ILL fixed window scan reduced data, in which case the correction will be calculated for elastic wavelength.
+- :ref:`IndirectILLEnergyTransfer <algm-IndirectILLEnergyTransfer>` will produce energy transfer axis which takes into account that doppler channels are linear in velocity (not in time, neither energy as was assumed before).
+This will affect doppler mode QENS only.

 Bugfixes
 ########